 Transferring a U.S. retirement plan to an RRSP

-It may be possible to transfer these plans into a Canadian RRSP on a tax deferred basis, using the procedure mentioned above.
-401 (k) and 403(b) are transferable under par 60U)(i) /TA, and IRAs are transferrable under par 60(j)(i) of the ITA.
+It may be possible to transfer these plans into a Canadian RRSP on a tax- deferred basis, using the procedure mentioned above.
+401 (k) and 403(b) plans are transferable under par 60(j)(i) of the I/TA, and IRAs are transferrable under par 60(j)(ii).

-There a few things to note however with the transfer of U.S. retirement plans:
+There are a few things to note however with the transfer of U.S. retirement plans:

-• A lump sum withdrawal by a Canadian (non-U.S. citizen/Green Card holder) should be subject to a 30% U.S. non-resident withholding tax rate.2 However, some plan administrators have a different interpretation of the Internal Revenue Code and of the Tax Treaty signed between Canada and the U.S., and, in some instances, might use a 15% withholding rate.
+• A lump sum withdrawal by a Canadian (non-U.S. citizen/Green Card holder) should be subject to a 30% U.S. non-resident withholding tax rate.2 However, some plan administrators have a different interpretation of the Internal Revenue Code and of the Tax Treaty signed between Canada and the U.S. In some cases, they might use a 15% withholding rate.
 The first step for the investor would be contact the U.S. plan administrator to confirm the tax withholding rate applicable to their situation.

 • If a taxpayer is under the age 59 ½ when transferring amounts from a Traditional IRA, 401(k) or 403(b), a 10% early withdrawal penalty will apply.3 This 10% penalty is considered foreign tax credit for Canadian income tax purposes and may be claimed on a Canadian income tax return.

-• Note that Roth IRAs are not considered to be foreign pension plans nor foreign retirement arrangements so withdrawals from these plans do not qualify under the provisions discussed above.
+• Note that Roth IRAs aren’t considered to be foreign pension plans nor foreign retirement arrangements.
+Withdrawals from these plans don’t qualify under the provisions discussed above.
 (See section on Roth IRA.)

 • Note that if the investor is a U.S. citizen or green card holder, it is possible that they also have the obligation to file an income tax return in the US (on their worldwide income).
 In this case, the tax payable on the collapse of the 401 (k)/IRA could be higher than the amount of the withholding tax.